i-am-jc/famcon25/2/i_am_brave.md

 We also want to go home.
 We're actually heading home right now, we have our bags packed and ready.
 How about you, families?
 Are your bags packed and ready? <mark>*(short response)*</mark>

 <mark>**Mom:**</mark>
 Dad, I'm sure it won't just be new memories they'll be bringing home from the FamCon.
 I learned yesterday that we have a beautiful purpose in God's plan, and we have to remember that!
-Families, have you gotten some souvenirs? <mark>*(short response)*</mark> How about some souvenir gifts for your loved ones? <mark>*(short response)*</mark>
+Families, were you able to take lots of pictures? <mark>*(short response)*</mark> Did you all enjoy the family got talent yesterday? <mark>*(short response)*</mark>

 <mark>**Eldest:**</mark>
 Families, it's a long journey ahead of us!
 There might be a lot of challenges along the way, especially when we try to follow Jesus and be brothers and sisters to one another.